bhokin/rain-graphql-daq-2022f/README.md

 # Rain API with `graphql`

-An example project for graphql (a GRAPH Query Language for API) API development using OpenAPI and Python.
+An example project for graphql (a GRAPH Query Language for API) API development using `OpenAPI-to-GraphQL` and `Python`.

 ## Reference
 - This repository is use the code from https://gitlab.com/cjaikaeo/rain-graphql-daq-2022f